 The majority of our students become professional landscape architects.
-After two years of approved work experience, graduates can sit the Irish Landscape Institute professional exams, which lead to full professional membership of the ILI (see www.irishlandscapeinstitute.com).
+After two years of approved work experience, graduates sit the Irish Landscape Institute professional exams, which lead to full professional membership of the ILI.
+(See www.irishlandscapeinstitute.com).

 What Will I Study

 The design studio is central to Landscape Architecture.
 You’ll spend most of your time in the studio, pursuing individual and small group project work.
-You’ll learn by doing design projects that allow you to develop creative skills and apply knowledge taught through lectures, seminars, drawing classes, field trips, reviews, readings, individual and group tutorials.
+You’ll learn by doing design projects that allow you to develop creative skills and apply knowledge taught through lectures, seminars, drawing classes, ﬁeld trips, reviews, readings, individual and group tutorials.
+In your third year you will also gain professional experience interning in a landscape related company / institution.
 Lectures fall into three main categories:

 Ecological and Environmental Sciences

 Human Sciences, Technology and Culture